Zishaanmalik/Machine-Learning/README.md

 ## 📁Mini Projects

-This folder contains **small, self-contained machine learning projects** designed to reflect **real-world application scenarios**.
+This section contains **practical, implementation-focused machine learning projects**.

-Each project typically includes:
+Each project is built as a **working prototype**, emphasizing end-to-end flow rather than isolated algorithms.

+Key characteristics:
-- Problem formulation
+- Problem-oriented implementation
-- Data handling
+- Realistic data handling and preprocessing
-- Model training
+- Model training and evaluation in a practical setup
-- Evaluation and observation
+- Focus on applying ML concepts in usable, real-world-style scenarios

 ---

 Thank you for going through the repository.